Economic indicators and trends in technology support the disability inclusion agenda.

 No alternative to the technological boost

-‘Technological change is making it more and more important that people with disability know that the more they develop the human capital in the direction of using technology, the better’ – Massimo Morelli said.
-Morelli, Professor of Social and Political Sciences at the Bocconi University in Milan and European Economic Association Council Member was a guest during the Digital Roads to Sustainability event promoted by Traent.
+‘Technological change is making it increasingly important that people with disability know that the more they develop the human capital in the direction of using technology, the better’ – Massimo Morelli said.
+Morelli, Professor of Social and Political Sciences at the Bocconi University in Milan and a European Economic Association Council Member, was a guest during the Digital Roads to Sustainability event promoted by Traent.

 Today, persons with disabilities cover many tasks within the protected jobs program.
 Morelli stressed that digitalization and automation would likely speed up their replacement by robots.
-Therefore, a lack of investment in digital competencies means an even weaker position for disabled people in the labor market.
+Therefore, a lack of investment in digital competencies means a weaker position for disabled people in the labor market.

 The higher the need, the lower the usage

 According to a Pew Research Center survey, the technology adoption rate is lower among people with disabilities.
-In comparison with non-disabled Americans, disabled ones use internet less on a daily basis.
+In comparison with non-disabled Americans, disabled ones use internet less daily.
 It is also less likely for them to own a digital device or have access to high-speed internet.